 2. What should I do to guarantee that I will not have to wait long for a job offer?
 You have to register to the sites in #1 and make an impressive but truthful profile.
-Watch walk through on writing and sending short but powerful application letter, interests, and cover letters.
+Watch the walk-through on writing and sending short but powerful application letters, interests, and cover letters.
 Also, periodically visit your email to answer possible job offers.

 4. How long should I wait before I give up my hopes of finding a real online job which will make me permanently leave my regular job?
 I would ask you to first find part-time jobs online before venturing into the 'jump.'
 I had mine since 2007 but I finally decided to work home-based back in 2017.
-In the those 10 years, I have had many part-times jobs and their payment range from measly to handsomely.
-It is up to you to do the waiting and decision, but get a part-time job first so you know what it is like working at home.
+In those 10 years, I have had many part-time jobs, and their payment range from measly to handsomely.
+It is up to you to do the waiting decision but get a part-time job first so you know what it is like working at home.

 5. What is the worst problem in working home-based online?
-Since there is no real security of tenure as contracts are usually informal, you must have multiple back up solutions should one client or employers suddenly decides to terminate your contract.
-Online jobs are also heavily dependent on technology such as the Internet, electricity, gadgets and devices, etc. Any malfunctions from any of these technologies will stall your work and may even be the reason for termination of contract.
-This is the reason why I strongly advise to spend money on the items I mentioned in the Tech Necessities For You segment of this article.
+Since there is no real security of tenure as contracts are usually informal, you must have multiple backup solutions should one client or employer suddenly decides to terminate your contract.
+Online jobs are also heavily dependent on technology such as the Internet, electricity, gadgets, devices, etc. Any malfunctions from any of these technologies will stall your work and may even be the reason for the termination of a contract.
+This is the reason why I strongly advise spending money on the items I mentioned in the Tech Necessities For You segment of this article.